RSS Feed

 1 cup scallions

-2 cups steamed broccoli pieces
+2 cups steamed fresh or thawed frozen broccoli pieces

 2 tablespoons soy sauce